-The Blue Prescribing Project is set up to improve health by exploiting the link between people and nature.
+The Blue Prescribing Project was set up to improve health by exploiting the link between people and nature.

-This is a wetland health programme, specifically co-designed and delivered by the Mental Health Foundation and Wildfowl and Wetlands Trust, to promote a range of mental and physical health benefits through organised wetland nature engagement at the London Wetland Centre and a self-management course.
+This wetland health programme, specifically co-designed and delivered by the Mental Health Foundation and Wildfowl and Wetlands Trust, promoted a range of mental and physical health benefits through organised wetland nature engagement at the London Wetland Centre and a self-management course.

 The purpose of the project

-The purpose of this project is to improve mental health by enabling more access to those that need natural blue and green spaces using a nature-based self-management programme in London.
+The purpose of this project was to improve mental health by enabling more access to those who need natural blue and green spaces using a nature-based self-management programme in London.

 The Blue Prescribing Project is for...